StochasticBiology/energy-decisions/README.md

 `stoch.c` simulates a stochastic version of the system using the Gillespie algorithm.

 All the above produce CSV files describing the time behaviour of system state (protein levels, RNA levels, and so on). `plot-vis.R` takes output from all the above and produces visualisations of the system behaviour.

+`hill.c` runs a simple simulation exploring the effects of different required oligomerisation states of a regulatory factor. `plot-hill.R` visualises the results for qualitative comparison with Hill function modelling.